requarks/docs-legacy/wiki/install/authentication.md

 For Active Directory, you should usually use the `samaccountname` in the `searchFilter`, e.g.: `(samaccountname={{username}})`

+The user must have an email address associated with the account, or sign in will fail.
+This holds true regardless of `searchFilter` configuration.

 # Azure Active Directory
 The Azure AD provider lets users login using their Azure Active Directory (AAD) account.